 In contrast to God’s way, Satan forces his will upon his captive mankind.
 As Paul testifies about those whom Satan has “snared” as “having been taken captive by him to do his will” |(2 Timothy 2:26).

 Satan sets up strongholds in the hearts and minds of sinners (2 Corinthians 10:4) in such a way that they are so trapped and bound as to be unable to escape, but for God’s intervention.
 Satan’s way is the way of bondage, whereas God’s way is the way of freedom and liberty (Romans 6:18, 22; 8:2).
+The apostle Paul affirms: “Where the Spirit of the Lord is, there is liberty” (2 Corinthians 3:17).
 [See: Freed From Bondage.]

 Satan’s way is the way of oppression and cruelty — with the intent to murder and destroy (John 8:44).
 Jesus came to heal and liberate His chosen ones who in the past were “oppressed by the Devil” (Acts 10:38).